Screen Accord

 Tell me more…

 Examples include buying "V-Bucks" in Fortnite for skins, or loot boxes in games that randomise rewards.
-Some parents are comfortable with cosmetic-only purchases on a set budget; others prefer no in-game spending at all.
+Some parents/guardians are comfortable with cosmetic-only purchases on a set budget; others prefer no in-game spending at all.

 Yes / No